radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 The Kerberos client (user or machine) must also have an account on the KDC machine.

-><span style="color:red">**IMPORTANT NOTE – RadiantOne must be running on a different machine than the client that is connecting to it, otherwise the Microsoft libraries for LDAP use the local security and not a Kerberos ticket.
-This is only relevant for LDAP clients that use the Microsoft libraries (LDP and Softerra LDAP Administrator v3.3 for example).**
+>[!warning] RadiantOne must be running on a different machine than the client that is connecting to it, otherwise the Microsoft libraries for LDAP use the local security and not a Kerberos ticket.
+This is only relevant for LDAP clients that use the Microsoft libraries (LDP and Softerra LDAP Administrator v3.3 for example).

 The following example configurations describe: